-The ERV Nordic solvency ratio has increased 17 percentage points compared to that of yearend 2022.
-As described above, the SCR has decreased while the eligible own funds to meet the SCR have increased.
+The ERV Nordic solvency ratio has increased 4 percentage points compared to that of yearend 2023.
+This is due to the decrease in SCR offsetting the decrease in eligible own funds.

 Minimum Capital Requirement

 Table E.2.2 Calculation of the MCR